 You don’t need to be diagnosed with an eating disorder to have a challenging relationship with food.
 When we’re fed so many misleading myths about what we eat – Sugar gives you cancer!
 Carbs make you fat! – or have grown up watching a parent on a constant diet, worrying about their weight, then it’s no wonder that our own food choices can be confused.
 It can be especially difficult if you’ve been diagnosed with a health problem and you’re hearing different views on what you should or shouldn’t be eating.

-Learning to be kind to ourselves and listening to our bodies is one of the best things we can do for our health and wellbeing.
-Eating well gives us energy, makes us feel happy in our skin and helps to protect us from illness.
-Plus, when we enjoy food and the pleasures of eating with others, we free our mind from worrying about every morsel and instead truly appreciate each mouthful.
+When we enjoy food and the pleasures of eating with others, we free our mind from worrying about every morsel and instead truly appreciate each mouthful.

 Your own attitude to food